1099-NEC and Non-Employee Compensation: Filing Requirements for 2024-25

 2. Misclassification of Workers: Another issue arises when businesses misclassify employees as independent contractors.
 If an individual is classified as an independent contractor but should be treated as an employee, this can lead to problems with both 1099-NEC and employment taxes.
 Businesses should understand the distinction between an independent contractor and an employee, using IRS guidelines to make accurate classifications.

 3. Missing the Filing Deadline: Missing the January 31 filing deadline can result in penalties, which increase depending on how late the form is filed.
-For businesses filing late, the penalties can range from $50 to $290 per form, with the highest penalties applying if the form is filed more than 30 days late.
+For businesses filing late, the penalties can range from $50 to $290 per form, with the highest penalties applied if the form is filed more than 30 days late.
 To avoid this, businesses should prioritize preparation and ensure they have all necessary information by early January.

 Key Changes for 2024-25